Hesam-Eskandari/tech-school/flutter/01-basics.md

     - The widget's constructor is called (= The widget class is instantiated)
     - The widget's `setState()` callback method is called (available for stateful widgets)
   - Building a widget renders it in UI
-  - The build method must be override by the inherited widget
+  - The build method must be overridden by the inherited widget
   - The return type of the build method is `Widget`.

 - `MaterialApp` is the base widget for the application home.